-Dermatologists Recommend These Products For Rosacea More Than Any Others
+Dermatologists Recommend These Products for Rosacea More Than Any Others

 For most of my adult life, I actually thought my rosacea was stubborn acne.
 While hormonal acne was indeed present in the form of cystic spots, I was often battling small, angry papules and redness around my nose, chin and cheeks that even the most dedicated acne skincare routine wasn't helping with.
 It was only after a recent diagnosis with a dermatologist that I was surprised to learn I actually have rosacea (fun fact: it's often misdiagnosed as acne by patients themselves) and ever since, I've been determined to understand the skin condition better.
 As it turns out, my current skincare routine was probably making matters worse.